MinaMedhatKamel/ebay_multi/README.md

   - unit test (junit)
   - ui test (espresso) (integration only)

-What architecture-layers did you create and why?
+What architecture layers did you create and why?
-I used a clean architecture with multi-module project integrated with repository pattern and MVVM architecture pattern.
+I used a clean architecture with a multi-module project integrated with the repository pattern and MVVM architecture pattern.
 - data layer:
   - contains the setup of the:
     - network layer.